marmelab/hex/README.md

 # Hex

-This project implements a mobile and desktop version of the hex game.
+This project implements a mobile version of the hex game.

 ## Requirements

-- Node 12
+- Node 12 or above
 - Yarn

 ## Installation